rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 As we explain above, the optional projection makes `transform_*` versions of the algorithms superfluous.
 The projection *is* the transform function.

 `ranges::fold_left` does not take a projection.
 Section 4.6 of <a href="https://wg21.link/P2322R6">P2322R6</a> explains that the only reason for this is consistency with `ranges::fold_left_first`.
 The latter does not take a projection in order to avoid an extra copy of the leftmost value, that would be required in order to support projections with a range whose iterators yield proxy reference types like `tuple<T&>` (as `views::zip` does).
 P2322R6 clarifies that `ranges::fold_left` does not have this problem, because it never needs to materialize an input value; it can just project each element at iterator `iter` via `invoke(proj, *iter)`, and feed that directly into the binary operation.
 If we never want a `ranges::reduce_first`, then `ranges::reduce` does not have `fold_left_first`'s design issue and can thus take a projection.

-## Input and output ranges

-We follow the approach of P3179R8.
-For existing non-ranges algorithms that take iterator pairs as input and return a value, their ranges versions just return a value.
-This covers `reduce`.
-The non-ranges versions of `inclusive_scan` and `exclusive_scan` take an input range and an output iterator, and return an iterator to the element past the last element written.
-This works more or less like `ranges::transform`, so we imitate the approach in P3179R8 by having those algorithms take an input range and an output range (both sized), and return an alias to `in_out_result`.
-(If the output doesn't suffice to contain the input, then callers need to know what part of the input hasn't yet been processed.)
-These algorithms have freedom to reorder binary operations and can copy the binary operator, so there is no value in returning it (as a way for callers to get at any of its modified state).

-## Constexpr parallel algorithms?

-<a href="https://wg21.link/p2902r1">P2902R1</a> proposes to add `constexpr` to the parallel algorithms.
-P3179R8 does not object to this; see Section 2.10.
-We continue the approach of P3179R8 in not opposing P2902R1's approach, but also not depending on it.

 # Implementation